thaliaarchi/notes/topics/archival/archiver_tool.md

 ### Live snapshots

-Live webpage snapshots could also be captured and stored in the cache, coexisting with IA content, at `~/.archive/http/<url>/live:<timestamp>`.
-It should capture enough data to be able to upload those snapshots to IA.
+Live webpage snapshots could also be captured and stored in the cache, coexisting with IA content at `~/.archive/http/<url>/<timestamp>`, including prefix lines stating that it's a live capture.
+It should capture the same data as IA, so snapshots can be packaged up and uploaded.
+Once it is available on IA, it would be annotated as such.

 ### Downloader